clementsan/medication_extraction/README.md

 In addition, I used specific pydantic models to define a clear JSON schema.
 It helps ensure the LLM model provides consistent structured responses (following this custom JSON structure).
 In that regard, I used the `client.chat.parse` function from Mistral AI (instead of the more general `client.chat.complete` function).

+Challenges appear based on the pydantic model being used.
+Updates of variable descriptions or examples result in different LLM outputs.

 ### Notes on external data validation